SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 ### Stiff layer

 To define the constitutive law of the stiff layer, we will create a new node and define a new ForceField with stiffer parameters only on the points which constitute the layer.
-To easily define the indices of the points which will be selected, we use the boxROI components wich allows to define a box that will contain all the points of the layer.
+To easily define the indices of the points which will be selected, we use the boxROI component wich allows to define a box that will contain all the points of the layer.

 ```python
 finger.createObject('BoxROI', name='boxROISubTopo', box='-100 22.5 -8 -19 28 8')